Inslee welcomes Army doctors to coronavirus field hospital in Seattle, says Trump remarks ‘haven’t knocked us off our game’

-President Donald Trump’s negative remarks about Washington Gov. Jay Inslee and the nationwide response to the novel coronavirus pandemic “haven’t knocked us off our game at all,” Inslee said Saturday at the site of a field hospital the U.S. Army is setting up inside a Seattle event center.
+President Donald Trump’s negative remarks about Washington Gov. Jay Inslee as the state and nation respond to the novel coronavirus pandemic “haven’t knocked us off our game at all,” Inslee said Saturday at the site of a field hospital the U.S. Army is setting up inside a Seattle event center.

+The governor has clashed with Trump in recent days over the federal government’s response to the crisis, trading comments and tweets as Inslee has urged the president to provide states with more aid and equipment.

 “None of us here are being distracted by the background noise that’s come out of the White House,” he said at a news conference in CenturyLink Field Event Center with Seattle Mayor Jenny Durkan, King County Executive Dow Constantine and other local leaders.
 “Our job is too important to save constituents and neighbors from this deadly virus.”